David-LeK/vietnam-ideological-defense/core_arguments_en.md

 * The personnel process strictly follows regulations (Directive 35), ensuring democracy from the bottom up; replacing disciplined officials is a normal activity to ensure leadership quality, not a "purge".
 * Draft documents are scientifically prepared with wide public consultation to ensure they reflect reality and the people's aspirations.

+**Allegation:** Spreads fake "personnel lists," claims of "selling seats," "bribery," and smears the private lives of candidates before the Congress.
+* These are "black media" tactics and "old tricks" aimed at creating information chaos and sowing doubt about the transparency of personnel work.
+* Personnel work is prepared thoroughly, strictly through many rounds and steps, impartially and objectively; ensuring no opportunists are included while not missing talented individuals.
+* Spreading false information is a violation of the law, harming political stability; citizens need to be alert and filter for official information.

 **18. On Populism:**

 **Allegation:** Exploits crowd psychology, uses demagogic slogans and empty promises to lure the masses, attacks the government, and divides the people from the Party.